Code-At-Uni/guides/lessons/lesson0/tutorial.md

 ### Why CSS, and not just HTML?

-During the early stages of HTML, quite a lot of extra markup was required to change colors, text-positioning and style of elements, which made any page almost impossible to understand clearly in a mess of content, style and rules which were very specific to each element.
+During the early stages of HTML, quite a lot of extra markup was required to change colors, positioning and other style changes.
+It made any page almost impossible to understand.
+Rules existed for some elements and people were always getting errors in their html.
-This was not efficient to mantain, as people wanted to separate form and structure from style and appearence.
+This wasn't maintainable.
+People wanted to separate form and structure from style and appearance.

 A proposal was made for externalizing the style into a separate document now simply called CSS to ease up the content writing and it's style formatting

 Nowadays, we can bring a piece of text to life with colors, fonts and positioning all around for every specific device by writing rules.